 It’s good stewardship of this creation and the next

-Thirdly, how Christians treat the environment reveals how we’ll treat the new creation.
-Scripture promises a time when the earth will be renewed – when there will be “a new heaven and a new earth” (Isaiah 65, Revelation 21).
+Thirdly, scripture promises a time when the earth will be renewed – when there will be “a new heaven and a new earth” (Isaiah 65, Revelation 21).
 But Christians must not abandon the care of our current world because of the confident hope of a renewed one.

 What does the Bible say about climate change?